-Inter-island ferry services to Murano, Torcello, the Lido and other lagoon islands are usually provided on larger motonave (big inter-island vaporetti).
+Interisland ferry services to Murano, Torcello, the Lido and other lagoon islands are usually provided on larger motonave.

 From Piazzale Roma or the train station, vaporetto 1 zigzags up the Grand Canal to San Marco and onward to the Lido.
 If you’re not in a rush, it’s a great introduction to Venice.
 Vaporetto 17 carries vehicles from Tronchetto, near Piazzale Roma, to the Lido.

 Frequency varies greatly according to line and time of day.
 Vaporetto 1 runs every 10 minutes throughout most of the day, while lines such as the 4.1 and 4.2 only run every 20 minutes.
-Night services can be as much as one hour apart.
-Some lines stop running by around 9pm, so check timetables.
+Night services can be as much as one hour apart, and some lines stop running by around 9pm, so check timetables.

 No 3/DM 'Diretto Murano' connects Piazzale Roma and the railway station to all five stops on Murano.

 No 4.1 Circular line: runs Murano–Fondamente Nove–Ferrovia–Piazzale Roma–Redentore–San Zaccaria–Fondamente Nove–San Michele–Murano (6am to 10pm, every 20 minutes).

 No 4.2 Circular line in reverse direction to No 4.1 (6.30am to 8.30pm, every 20 minutes).

 No 5.1 & 5.2 Runs the same route, Lido–Fondamente Nove–Riva de Biasio–Ferrovia–Piazzale Roma–Zattere–San Zaccaria–Giardini–Lido, in opposite directions.

 No 6 Circular line, limited stops, weekdays only: runs Piazzale Roma–Santa Marta–San Basilio–Zattere–Giardini–Sant’Elena–Lido.